Skip to main content

 1. Create Credentials in Your Environment

-• Create a credential named USER_EMAIL with your login email
+• Create a variable named USER_EMAIL with your login email

 • Create a credential named PASSWORD with your login password